fefe982/DeMangleVC/special_symbols.md

 ``four::`RTTI Base Class Array'``

-An array of `RTTI Base Class Descriptor` for all (direct and inderect) base classes.
+An array of `RTTI Base Class Descriptor` for all (direct and indirect) base classes.
 The first entry is the class itself.

 ## `RTTI Class Hierarchy Descriptor`